Why Wait? 5 Ways to Sneak in a Midweek Hike

 5. GYM SKIP DAY

 Pick a day to hit the trail instead of the gym.
-Simply lace up your Tempo Flex hiker sneakers, and you’re ready.
+Simply lace up your Tempo Flex hiking shoes, and you’re ready.
 Instead of staring out a window, you can actually be outside the window.
 That beautiful mountain landscape mural in your studio?
 Guess what?
 You’ll be seeing it IRL.

 Switch up your cardio and get a bonus leg workout with a midweek hike.
 Plus, when you do decide to take that longer bucket-list hike this summer, all those hours on the trail will make it feel like NBD.